basho/yokozuna/docs/CONCEPTS.md

 The first question is answered by the _extractor mapping_.
 By default Yokozuna ships with extractors for several common data types.
-Below is a table of this default mapping.
+Below is a table of this default mapping:

 |Content Type          |Erlang Module          |
 |----------------------|-----------------------|